-Sampaoli's men were eliminated from the 2014 tournament on penalties by host Brazil in the last 16, but beat Spain 2-0 in their impressive run to the knockout stage.
+Sampaoli's men were eliminated from the 2014 tournament on penalties by hosts Brazil in the last 16, but beat holders Spain 2-0 in their impressive run to the knockout stage.

 The 54-year-old had initially committed to the role until next year's Copa America, but has now said that he is prepared to stay until the next World Cup.

-The Chilean professional football association (ANFP) confirmed the news in a statement Tuesday.
+The Chilean professional football association (ANFP) confirmed the news in a statement on Tuesday.

 Argentinian Sampaoli took charge of the national team in 2012 following a successful stint as coach of Universidad de Chile.